 The majority of programmes are funded directly, resulting in the College receiving the tuition fee directly from the Student Loan Company.

-The College will continue to increase the range of directly funded programmes, which meets the needs of the local communities and employers and will include the introduction of Degree Apprenticeships.
+The College will continue to increase the range of directly funded programmes, which meets the needs of the local communities and employers.